BSc (Hons) Biomedical Science

 Why choose this course?

-- is taught by a highly experienced team of Biomedical Scientists, clinicians, clinical scientists, academics, and other healthcare professionals with a range of subject and research expertise.
+- Is taught by academics across the university, biomedical scientists and other health professionals with a range of subject and research expertise.

-- develop knowledge, while analytical skills will be improved by undertaking laboratory-based investigations employing biomedical methodology.
+- Enhances your analytical skills with laboratory-based investigations employing biomedical methodology.

 Key course features

-- Delivered in conjunction with BCUHB to ensure an authentic and contemporary education within real biomedical settings, embedded throughout the programme.
+- Developed in conjunction with the local University Health Board to ensure an authentic and contemporary education within real biomedical settings, embedded throughout the programme.

 What you will study